Nourish mature skin, naturally

 It’s easy to give yourself an at-home facial massage.

+Do: wear a high-quality natural mineral sunscreen made from zinc oxide or titanium dioxide.
+This helps prevent age spots.
 Often called liver spots, age spots have nothing to do with the liver.
 They are associated with aging skin, but they may have more to do with UV exposure, as they tend to appear on parts of the body that have had the highest amount of sun exposure—such as the backs of the hands, face, and shoulders.